Pharmacokinetics of SAR441236

 The study includes three arms.
 In Arm A, three cohorts of antiretroviral-treated, virologically suppressed participants will be randomized to receive a single intravenous (IV) dose of SAR441236 or placebo on Day 0.
 After Cohort 1, each subsequent cohort will open for enrollment only after an evaluation of safety outcomes for all participants in the previous cohort indicates that it is safe to increase the dose of SAR441236.
 All participants in Cohorts 1-3 will be followed for 24 weeks.

 In Arm A, Cohort 4, participants will be randomized to receive an IV infusion of SAR441236 or placebo once every 12 weeks beginning at entry, for a total of 4 infusions.
 Participants in this cohort will be followed for 72 weeks.

 Participants in Arm A will continue taking non-study-provided antiretroviral treatment throughout the study.

-Participants in Arm B will initiate non-study-provided combination antiretroviral therapy (selected by their primary HIV clinician) on Day 28.
+Participants in Arm B will initiate or re-initiate non-study-provided combination antiretroviral therapy (ART) (selected by their primary HIV clinician) on Day 28.

-HIV-1-infection HIV pharmacokinetics pharmacodynamics broadly neutralizing antibody antiretroviral Phase 1 Anti-Retroviral Agents Antibodies, Blocking SAR441236 Antiretroviral treatment
+HIV-1-infection HIV pharmacokinetics pharmacodynamics broadly neutralizing antibody antiretroviral Phase 1 Anti-Retroviral Agents SAR441236 Antiretroviral treatment

 You can join if…